What is the Order Fulfillment Process?

-The items that sell the most frequently, known as “Hot SKU’s” are typically placed closest to the packaging stations so they can be retrieved quickly.
-Occasionally, bins will need to be reorganized as certain SKU’s gain in popularity.
-Fulfillment centers rely on tracking software to tell them when certain SKU’s get “hot” so they can reorganize for maximum efficiency.
+The items that sell the most frequently, known as “Hot SKUs,” are typically placed closest to the packaging stations so they can be retrieved quickly.
+Occasionally, bins will need to be reorganized as certain SKUs gain in popularity.
+Fulfillment centers rely on tracking software to tell them when certain SKUs get “hot” to reorganize for maximum efficiency.

 The Order Processing Phase

 Order processing involves every step from the time an online order is received to the time it becomes ready to ship.
-The most efficient way to go about this process is to integrate fulfillment software with the business’ shopping cart.
-By doing so, orders are automatically received by the fulfillment center as soon as they are placed, and the process of picking and packing the order can begin.
+The most efficient way to go about this process is to integrate order fulfillment software with the business’ shopping cart.
+By doing so, the customer’s order is automatically received by the fulfillment center as soon as they are placed, and the process of picking and packing the order can begin.

 The next step after order picking is packing.
 This part of the order fulfillment process involves preparing the unit to be shipped to its final destination.
 Packing employees will need to account for things like:

-- Weight: Heavy units might need to be cushioned or placed on pallets to avoid damage to the transport vehicle, other units in the same shipment, or the units themselves.
+- Weight: Heavy shipping orders might need to be cushioned or placed on pallets to avoid damage to the transport vehicle, other units in the same shipment, or the units themselves.

 - Health Hazards: Items that pose a potential risk of injury due to excessive size, weight, or chemical makeup must be restrained and marked to warn anyone handling them of potential danger.